Oak Street Health (NYSE:OSH) Now Covered by Analysts at Jefferies Financial Group

-Jefferies Financial Group assumed coverage on shares of Oak Street Health (NYSE:OSH) in a report released on Wednesday, The Fly reports.
-The firm issued a buy rating and a $50.00 target price on the stock.
+Analysts at Jefferies Financial Group began coverage on shares of Oak Street Health (NYSE:OSH) in a note issued to investors on Wednesday, The Fly reports.
+The brokerage set a “buy” rating and a $50.00 price target on the stock.
+Jefferies Financial Group’s price target indicates a potential upside of 12.59% from the company’s current price.

 A number of other analysts have also commented on the company.
 Robert W. Baird assumed coverage on Oak Street Health in a research note on Tuesday, September 7th.
-They set an outperform rating and a $60.00 price objective on the stock.
-Truist Securities decreased their price objective on Oak Street Health from $72.00 to $55.00 and set a buy rating on the stock in a research note on Wednesday, October 13th.
-SVB Leerink assumed coverage on Oak Street Health in a research note on Monday, September 27th.
-They set a market perform rating and a $51.00 price objective on the stock.
-Barclays started coverage on Oak Street Health in a research note on Thursday, August 12th.
-They set an overweight rating and a $71.00 price objective on the stock.
-Finally, Truist decreased their price target on Oak Street Health from $72.00 to $55.00 and set a buy rating on the stock in a research note on Wednesday, October 13th.
+They set an “outperform” rating and a $60.00 price objective on the stock.
+Canaccord Genuity decreased their price objective on Oak Street Health from $67.00 to $61.00 and set a “buy” rating on the stock in a research note on Wednesday, August 11th.
+SVB Leerink started coverage on Oak Street Health in a research note on Monday, September 27th.
+They set a “market perform” rating and a $51.00 price objective on the stock.
+The Goldman Sachs Group started coverage on Oak Street Health in a research note on Wednesday, September 8th.
+They issued a “buy” rating and a $76.00 price target on the stock.
+Finally, Morgan Stanley decreased their price target on Oak Street Health from $79.00 to $60.00 and set an “overweight” rating on the stock in a research note on Tuesday, August 31st.
 Three analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Oak Street Health currently has a consensus rating of Buy and an average target price of $63.41.
+According to MarketBeat.com, Oak Street Health currently has a consensus rating of “Buy” and an average target price of $63.41.

 Oak Street Health stock opened at $44.41 on Wednesday.
 The company has a debt-to-equity ratio of 4.07, a quick ratio of 3.40 and a current ratio of 3.40.
 The firm has a market capitalization of $10.70 billion and a price-to-earnings ratio of -34.70.
 Oak Street Health has a fifty-two week low of $35.67 and a fifty-two week high of $66.31.
 The stock’s fifty day moving average is $46.87 and its two-hundred day moving average is $55.20.